javierarce/bicimap/README.md

 ### TODO

-- [ ] Add toggle to switch between modes (picking / leaving a bike)
 - [ ] Show nearby stations to a given station
 - [ ] Improve tooltips (style and content)
 - [ ] Remove "Map with Me" legacy code